Purchasing Card Use and Account Management Procedure

 - Obtain required vendor documentation or receipts for all transactions regardless of the dollar amount.
 Required vendor documentation includes at least one of the following:

-- Invoice (a packing slip is acceptable if no invoice is available and the cardholder includes a hand-written itemization)
+- Invoice (a packing slip is acceptable if an invoice is unavailable)

 - Confirmation screenshot or email